BACK

 The completed section

 Due to economic pressures of the Great Depression and the second world war, the Cathedral project was abandoned.
-The structure that remains is a unique place and an active Episcopal church.
+The structure that remains is a unique place and is now an active parish.
 In 1980 Cathedral Village, a retirement community, was opened adjacent to the unfinished cathedral.

 Outdoors an arch and brick show where the chapel would have continued